ernstlab/GECSI/README.md

 # How do I use previously trained models to apply to my own gene expression data? #

-Please follow the below steps sequentially and closely.
+Follow the steps below.
+Detailed manual for GECSI could be found at [link to pdf file] or by checking `./GECSI.sh -h`.

-## Step 1: Download pre-trained models and training gene expression data ##
+## Step 1: Download pre-trained data and training gene expression data ##

 * You need to download all models we trained using the International Human Epigenome Consortium (IHEC) into your working directory.